pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

 1. select letter g
-2. select word value
+2. select word number
-3. select from symbol g to K
+3. select from letter M to symbol K
-4. select from symbol M to 1ª letter M
+4. select from letter K to 1ª K
-5. select from first letter K to g
+5. select from last letter M to symbol K
-6. select from 42ª symbol M to fourth symbol K
+6. select from 42ª symbol M to 42ª letter g
-7. select from line 1 to line 1
+7. select from line 1 to 1

 **Português**